LinKenCong/my-little-blockchain/README.md

 Changelog Update:
 - Added basic functionality for a simple blockchain.
-- Implemented multiple node connections and block mining.
+- Added: Multiple node connections and block mining.
-- Added blockchain broadcasting to all other nodes.
+- Added: Blockchain broadcasting to all other nodes.